howardwu/react-openpublish-assets/README.md

 ## Development

-To develop on react-openpublish-assets, run the following command:
+Feel free to develop on react-openpublish-assets.
+To test modifications during development, run the following command:
 ```
   npm start
 ```